 Lighting Windows are extremely important in Feng Shui because they provide a great deal of natural light, the abundance of which helps create an cheerful environment.
 Humans did life outside before we had houses, after all.
 We were meant to drink in the sunlight during the day!
 When you’re taking your tour, be on the lookout for large windows that let the sunlight pour into the room.
 If finding a place with big windows is too expensive, then find an apartment with great lighting!

-Wall Color If you already know that painting your walls or having someone else paint for you just isn’t in your budget or the landlord is strict about changing the current look of the space, then take of note of the wall colors.
+Wall Color According to the experts at J. Stevens Painting, if you already know that painting your walls or having someone else paint for you just isn’t in your budget or the landlord is strict about changing the current look of the space, then take of note of the wall colors.
 A bright, pastel colored kitchen – the room that provides you health and energy – is recommended for its vibrancy and uplifting effects.
 The bedroom should be a more subdued color – like green and blue – to promote restfulness.
 Any color that reminds you of water is an excellent shade for the bathroom, which is the first place you visit when you wake up and the last place you visit before hitting the hay.
 If you can paint after moving in, even better!
 Don’t want to get too specific and just looking for a generalized “zen” atmosphere?
 The color white is always a great fallback.

 The Basics of Furniture Arrangement & Decor